 - Someone being made to masturbate

 - Any other form of physical closeness that happens without consent is known as sexual assault.
-It can also include; watching other people having sex, 'sexting' (texting sexual images), and forcing involvement in watching or making pornography.
+It can also include; watching other people having sex, and forcing someone to watch or make pornography.

-Q. My boyfriend is 19.
+Q. My boyfriend/girlfriend is 19.
 I’m 15.
 We have sex.
-Could he go to jail?
+Could they get into trouble?

 Q. Is it illegal for a child to look at pornography?